sentryco/MockGen/readme.md

 - Payment Information: Add support for generating mock payment data like bank account numbers, IBANs, or Bitcoin wallet addresses.
 - User Profiles: Create composite data structures that represent user profiles, combining names, emails, addresses, and other personal information.
 - Company Data: Generate random company names, business types, and related data.
+- It might be needed to store resources in assets.bundle they can simply be stored in resources root.
+See Quirks project.
+Confirm with copilot
 - enhance the error handling in your WordList class: